How we produce

-We make bellows from special paper – so-called “prespan”.
+We make bellows from a special kind of paper.
 First we cut the paper to the required size and then we stick it on the auxiliary frame.
 We glue the corners of the bellows with soft leather to maintain flexibility.
 Then we cover the whole bellow with a canvas.
 The color of the bellows is always the customer’s choice.
-Finally, we cover the edges of the bellow with a so-called tie, which protects the bellow from damage.
+Finally, we cover the edges of the bellows with a so-called tie, which protects the bellows from damage.
 So do metal corners.
 Finally, we glue the finished bellow to the frame, with which it will be inserted into the accordion after drying.

-When the body of the accordion is perfectly smooth and clean, it is coated with celluloid.
+When the body of the accordion is perfectly cleaned, it is coated with celluloid.
 It is first softened in the acetone vapors so that it can be shaped.
 Subsequently, it must be stretched and glued onto the body of the accordion very quickly and precisely.
 This dries for at least 14 days.